Where are you moving to?

 Located on the picturesque banks of Puget Sound, Tacoma is one of Washington state’s third largest cities.
 While Tacoma is often compared to its neighbors to the North (Seattle and Bellevue), make no mistake that this is one of the finest Washington cities to move to.
 Over the years, Tacoma has defined itself as a city–one that provides newcomers with a different flavor of the Northwest lifestyle.

-Similar to Seattle and Bellevue, Tacoma offers close proximity to the Pacific Northwest’s great outdoors.
-In fact, many Tacomans are proud of being closer to Mt.
+Similar to Seattle and Bellevue, Tacoma offers proximity to the Pacific Northwest’s great outdoors.
+Many Tacomans are proud of being closer to Mt.
 Rainier National Park and Olympic National Forest than Seattle!
 Unlike Seattleites, people who live in Tacoma can access scenic places like Bremerton, Port Orchard, Bainbridge Island, Aberdeen, and Port Townsend without needing to purchase a ferry ticket.

 Mt.
 Rainier over Tacoma, Photo: Wei Zeng